lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `GET`

-**Description:** Retrieves the solution code and explanation for a specific problem.
-Requires a valid JWT in the Authorization header.
+**Description:** Retrieves the solution for a specific problem.
+The response format depends on whether the problem belongs to a running or scheduled contest.

 **Authorization Header:**